TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 reporting addresses accurately (and TrueBlocks didn't notice).
 This resulted in missing appearance records for some block ranges.

-This migration corrects those errors, but it does [a WHOLE LOT of other things as well](../../../CHANGES).
+This migration corrects those errors, but it does [a WHOLE LOT of other things as well](../../../CHANGES.md).

 ## What do I need to do?

-The following migration instructions apply only to Mainnet Ethereum.
+The following migration instructions apply only to Ethereum Mainnet.
 You may adjust for other chains by adding the `--chain` option.
 See the note below if you're running against other chains.

 The migration consists of the following steps:

 - Stop long-running processes
-- Edit a configuration file
+- Edit configuration files
 - Run and test the migration commands
 - Restart long-running processes

 Depending on your internet connection, the migration may take anywhere between a few minutes and a few hours.
+Be patient and allow the process to complete.

 ### Before you start